Janelle Monáe: Personal life

-During a 2011 interview with London Evening Standard, Monáe said she "only dates androids", a reference to her musical alter-ego found in many of her songs.
+During a 2011 interview with London Evening Standard, Monáe said she "only dates androids", a reference to her musical alter ego found in many of her songs.
 She also said, "I speak about androids because I think the android represents the new 'other'.
 You can compare it to being a lesbian or being a gay man or being a Black woman ... what I want is for people who feel oppressed or feel like the 'other' to connect with the music and to feel like, 'She represents who I am.'"
 She added that she would talk about her sexual orientation "in due time".
 In 2013, Monáe said she wants both men and women to "still be attracted to [her]" and expressed support for the LGBTQ community.

+Reporting in 2018 has Monáe identifying with both bisexuality and pansexuality.
+The same year, Tessa Thompson told Net-A-Porter, that she and Monáe loved each other "deeply" and were so close that they "vibrate on the same frequency," but clarified that "if people want to speculate about what we are, that's okay.
+It doesn't bother me."

-Monáe has said she identifies with both bisexuality and pansexuality.
-On January 10, 2020, she tweeted the hashtag #IAmNonbinary, along with a quoted tweet, which trended on Twitter that day.
-Monáe said in an interview with The Cut a month after the tweet that "I tweeted the #IAmNonbinary hashtag in support of Nonbinary Day and to bring more awareness to the community.
+On January 10, 2020, Monáe tweeted the hashtag #IAmNonbinary, along with a quoted tweet, which trended on Twitter that day.
+She said in an interview with The Cut a month after the tweet that "I tweeted the #IAmNonbinary hashtag in support of Nonbinary Day and to bring more awareness to the community.
 I retweeted the Steven Universe meme 'Are you a boy or a girl?
 I'm an experience' because it resonated with me, especially as someone who has pushed boundaries of gender since the beginning of my career.
 I feel my feminine energy, my masculine energy, and energy I can't even explain."

 In April 2022, she came out publicly as non-binary on the Red Table Talk saying, "I'm nonbinary, so I just don't see myself as a woman, solely ...
 I feel like god is so much bigger than the 'he' or the 'she.'
 And if I am from God, I am everything."
 In the interview, she also acknowledged having been in both monogamous and polyamorous relationships.
-Following the interview, a representative of Monae said that she "continues to use she/her pronouns."
-In an interview with the Los Angeles Times, however, Monáe identified herself as non-binary and added that her "pronouns are free-ass motherfucker — and they/them, her/she."
+Following the interview, a representative of Monáe said that she "continues to use she/her pronouns."
+In an interview with the Los Angeles Times, however, Monáe identified herself as non-binary and added that her "pronouns are free-ass motherfucker—and they/them, her/she".